No Appointment Required

 - Any previous hospitalizations or surgeries

-- Any allergies (to insect bites, for example)
+- Any allergies (including medications, foods, insect bites)

 - Any past injuries (including concussions, sprains or fractures)